allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 ## What is Cloud Pub/Sub?

-Cloud Pub/Sub is a fully-managed messaging service (a type of message broker or message queue) provided by Google Cloud Platform that enables asynchronous communication between systems or microservices at scale, decoupling senders and receivers in a flexible and reliable way.
+Cloud Pub/Sub is a fully-managed messaging service (a type of message broker or message queue) provided by Google Cloud Platform that enables asynchronous communication between systems or microservices at scale, decoupling message senders and receivers.

 ## What are publishers?

 In Google Cloud Pub/Sub, a publisher is an entity that sends messages to a Pub/Sub topic.
 Messages can be published to a topic either individually or in batches, and publishers can be part of an application or service that generates data or events to be consumed by subscribers.

 ## What are subscriptions?

+> :memo: Subscriptions and Subscribers are not the same concept!

 In Google Cloud Pub/Sub, a subscription is a named resource representing the stream of messages from a single, specific topic, to be delivered to the subscriber application.